pingcap/docs-cn/tools/lightning/errors.md

 **Solutions**:

 1. Ensure Lightning and the source database are using the same time zone.
+When deploying via TiDB-Ansible, the timezone is defined in `inventory.ini`.

+    ```ini
+    # inventory.ini
+    [all:vars]
+    timezone = Asia/Shanghai
+    ```

-Lightning's time zone can be forced using the `$TZ` environment variable.
+    When executing Lightning directly, the time zone can be forced using the `$TZ` environment variable.

     ```sh
-    # Ansible deployment, and force UTC.
-    TZ=UTC scripts/start_lightning.sh

     # Manual deployment, and force Asia/Shanghai.
     TZ='Asia/Shanghai' bin/tidb-lightning -config tidb-lightning.toml
     ```